 Also known as the auditory system, students may couple this hearing course with the science of speech course.
 This course improves the understanding of the inner and outer ear development.
 Often, students study the micromechanics and mechano-electric transfer of the inner and outer hair cells.
 For a better knowledge of hearing loss, students learn about the damage and repair of hair-cell organs, types of hearing loss and the affect of memory on hearing.

-The disorder of dysphasia affects a person's throat and mouth, often making it difficult for them to chew or swallow food.
-In this course students learn how to recognize the symptoms that correlate with dysphasia.
-Students may see clinical examples of this disorder and explore the procedures that are used in treating dysphasia.
-Learning the differences between various mouth issues, such as feeding and strength of the mouth versus swallowing problems, i.e. neck cancer, reflex problems or constricting airways, prepares students to better diagnose dysphasia.
+The disorder of dysphagia affects a person's throat and mouth, often making it difficult for them to chew or swallow food.
+In this course students learn how to recognize the symptoms that correlate with dysphagia.
+Students may see clinical examples of this disorder and explore the procedures that are used in treating dysphagia.
+Learning the differences between various mouth issues, such as feeding and strength of the mouth versus swallowing problems, i.e. neck cancer, reflex problems or constricting airways, prepares students to better diagnose dysphagia.